pankajpawar2/Footy-Terminal-App/source/README.md

 This application is mainly intended for users to understand the game of Footy and anyone who likes the game can benefit from this application.
 The main aim of the application is to keep it simple and make it user friendly, so that anyone can use the application without any difficulties.

 ## Included Features

-The application has a list of features, which are provided below
+The application has various features, which are listed below:

 * ***User Login***